Quanto produrre collana corta a doppia catena bicolore: 925 Argento e oro placcato

 4. Labor and Production Costs

-• Machine-Made: Lower labor cost ($2–$10 per piece), but requires initial tooling investment.
+• Macchina: Lower labor cost ($2–$10 per piece), but requires initial tooling investment.

 B. Labor Rates by Region